 • ‘N’ number of clients

-• MQTT Broker (more than 1)
+• MQTT Brokers (more than 1) with IBC enabled

 • A load balancer (Azure)